-FWA proposes maintaining good combustion practices in all diesel-fired boilers as BACT for $PM{2.5}$ emissions.
-DEC reviewed FWA's proposal and finds that the 27 diesel fired boilers have a combined PTE of less than one tpy of $PM{2.5}$ emissions based on non-emergency operation of 500 hours per year.
+FWA proposes maintaining good combustion practices in all diesel-fired boilers as BACT for PM{2.5} emissions.
+DEC reviewed FWA's proposal and finds that the 27 diesel fired boilers have a combined PTE of less than one tpy of PM{2.5} emissions.
 At one tpy, the cost effectiveness in terms of dollars per ton for add-on pollution control for these units is economically infeasible.

-DEC determined that BACT for PM2.5 emissions from the mid-sized diesel-fired boilers is as follows:
+DEC determined that BACT for PM{2.5} emissions from the diesel-fired boilers is as follows:

-- PM2.5 emissions from the diesel-fired boilers shall not exceed 0.012 lb/MMBtu averaged over a 3-hour period, with the exception of the waste fuel boilers which must comply with the State particulate matter emissions standard of 0.05 grains per dry standard cubic foot under 18 AAC 50.055(b)(1); - Limit combined operation of FWA EUs 8, 9, and 10 to 600 hours per year; - Limit non-emergency operation of the 27 diesel fired boilers, with the exception of the waste-fuel boilers, to no more than 500 hours per year, for maintenance checks and readiness testing; and - Maintain good combustion practices by following the manufacturer's maintenance procedures at all times of operation.
+• PM{2.5} emissions from the diesel-fired boilers shall not exceed 0.012 lb/MMBtu averaged over a 3-hour period, with the exception of the waste fuel boilers which must comply with the State particulate matter emissions standard of 0.05 grains per dry standard cubic foot under 18 AAC 50.055(b)(1);

+- Limit combined operation of FWA EUs 8, 9, and 10 to 600 hours per year; and - Maintain good combustion practices by following the manufacturer's maintenance procedures at all times of operation.